 You'll soon be identifying the major stars and beginning to link them into the asterism (or ‘line drawing’) of each constellation.

 Those who own a pair of binoculars will benefit even more.
 Binocular views of the major stars and important objects of each constellation are given.
 These include star clusters and wide binaries suitable for binocular study.
-(And you need not buy an expensive set of binoculars; any 7x35 or 10x50 pair will do quite well.)
+While even an inexpensive 7x35 will be better than the naked eye, the larger you can go, the more rewarding.
+A standard astronomical pair of 10x50 can split double stars down to about 30".

 Absolute beginners are encouraged to start here.